spatialthoughts/courses/end-to-end-gee-output/03_export_a_collection.md

 One of the most commonly asked questions by Earth Engine users is - *How do I download all images in a collection*?
-The Earth Engine API allows you to export a single image, but not collection of images.
+The Earth Engine Python API comes with a `ee.batch` module that allows you to launch batch exports and manage tasks.
 The recommended way to do batch exports like this is to use the Python API's `ee.batch.Export` functions and use a Python for-loop to iterate and export each image.
 The `ee.batch` module also gives you ability to control *Tasks* - allowing you to automate exports.

 ```python